rly0nheart/rly0nheart.com/content/posts/programming/pycharm-venv-issues-continue.md

 ## Lessons Learned

-1. **Don't create global venvs in your home directory (`~/.venv`)** - They'll probably interfere with project-specific venvs and confuse tools like PyCharm and uv.
+1. **Don't create global venvs in your home directory (`~/.venv`)**: They'll probably interfere with project-specific venvs and confuse tools like PyCharm and uv.
 Always create venvs inside your project directories (like `~/project/.venv`).

-2. **Venvs can "change versions" when system Python upgrades** - If your venv's Python is symlinked to the system Python (like `/usr/bin/python`), and the system upgrades Python, your venv will suddenly point to a different Python version without you realising it.
+2. **Venvs can "change versions" when system Python upgrades**: If your venv's Python is symlinked to the system Python (like `/usr/bin/python`), and the system upgrades Python, your venv will suddenly point to a different Python version without you realising it.
 This is especially problematic on systems where the host and containers (like Fedora Toolbox) have different Python versions.

-3. **On immutable systems like Silverblue, venv path resolution can be tricky** A venv in your home directory can reference the host system Python, which may cause issues when working in a toolbox with a different Python version.
+3. **On immutable systems like Silverblue, venv path resolution can be tricky**: A venv in your home directory can reference the host system Python, which may cause issues when working in a toolbox with a different Python version.
 The exact mechanism of how this causes problems isn't entirely clear to me, but removing the global venv resolved all my issues.

 ## In Conclusion
 If you're experiencing strange venv issues: